 For the Pasta Salad

-- 1 pound fusilli pasta (cooked to al dente)
+- 1 pound fusilli pasta - cooked to al dente (may also use rotini pasta or bowtie pasta)

 - Prepare the Dressing- Add all ingredients for the dressing (olive oil, red wine vinegar, garlic, Italian seasoning, parsley, salt, and pepper) to a jar and seal with a tight-fitting lid.
 Shake vigorously to combine and season with additional salt, pepper, or red wine vinegar to taste.
 Set aside.